bgospodinov/bulgarian_dictionary/README.md

 For best results mount /tmp to main memory as tmpfs or ramfs.

+All wordforms in the database are annotated using the BulTreeBank morphosyntactic tagset.
+To learn more about it, please refer to the technical report inside resources/.
-The Slovnik dictionary is encrypted as it is not intended for public use.
+The Slovnik dictionary, however, is encrypted as it is not intended for public use.
 Add option --no-slovnik to skip augmenting Slovnik into the final artifact.
 If you want to gain access to Slovnik, contact a BTB member at http://bultreebank.org.
 Afterwards, I will provide you with the password to decrypt Slovnik.

 If you find any mistakes in the scripts or the dictionary itself, please raise an issue or contact the maintainer: b g o s p o d i n o v at pr ot on m ail dot c o m.